oracle/node-oracledb/doc/api.md

 For `BIND_OUT` parameters the `type` attribute should be `STRING`, `NUMBER`, `DATE`, `CURSOR`, `BLOB`, `CLOB` or `BUFFER`.

+The type `BUFFER` is used to bind an Oracle Database `RAW` to a Node.js Buffer.

 If `type` is not specified then `STRING` is assumed.

 A `maxSize` should be set for `STRING` OUT or IN OUT binds.
 This is